-Now everybody can enjoy the spectacular sight of Whitelady Waterfall thanks to the all-terrain tramper which is available to hire March to October - please book in advance.
+Enjoy the spectacular sight of Whitelady Waterfall thanks to the all-terrain Tramper, which is available to hire March to October - please book in advance.

-The tramper is an electric all-terrain mobility scooter designed specifically to cover rough ground and grass safely.
+The Tramper is an electric all-terrain mobility scooter designed specifically to cover rough ground and grass safely.
 It can go up and down slopes, over bumps and tree roots, through shallow puddles, mud and soft ground.
 With a top speed of four miles an hour it can keep pace with the briskest walking companion.

-Here at the gorge the tramper can be driven to the base of the Whitelady Waterfall and back up again, and can also be driven along the railway path to the bird hide and back the same way.
-To cover both routes, with time to admire the views, usually takes 1-1.5 hours.
+At Lydford Gorge, the Tramper can be driven to the base of the Whitelady Waterfall and back up again and can also be driven along the railway path to the bird hide and back the same way.
+To cover both routes, with time to admire the views, usually takes between one and two hours.

 Who can use it?